 1977 - The House in Absecon, Absecon NJ.
 Unbuilt.

 1979 - The Irving and Betty Abrams House, 118A Woodland Road, Pittsburgh PA.
 Located next door to the Giovanitti House by Richard Meier.
-After Betty Abrams' death, it was sold in 2018 to neighbor Bill Snyder.
-Still standing as of 2022, but vacant and emptied.
+After Betty Abrams' death, it was sold in 2018 to adjacent neighbor William and Patricia Snyder who destroyed it in 2022.

 1979 - The Peter Brant House, aka Mount Vernon House Competition, 385 Taconic Road, Greenwich CT.
 Unbuilt.
 Despite all their previous work for the client, Venturi and Scott Brown lost the commission to Allan Greenberg.

 1979 - The Chinatown Housing, Spring and Winter Street at 10th Street, Philadelphia PA.
 Photo by Tom Bernard.

 1979 - The Weld Coxe and Mary Hayden House and Studio, aka Coxe-Hayden, 1072 Corn Neck Road, New Shoreham RI.
 Featured in Architectural Record Houses of 1982.
 Structural engineers, Keast and Hood; built by Donald Coxe.
 Available for rent.

 1980 - The Park Regency Condos, 2333 Bering Drive, Houston TX.

 1982 - The Donald A. Petrie House, aka House on Long Island III, 2 Eel Cove Road, Wainscott NY.
 Photo by Tom Bernard.
 A 1981 scheme for Petrie was named House on Long Island II.
 Featured in Architectural Record Houses of 1984.
 Photos by Tom Bernard; built by Harold R. Reeve; structural engineer, Keast and Hood.
 1997 addition by Venturi.

 1983 - The Winterthur Housing, Rockland Road, Route 100, Wilmington DE.
 Unbuilt.

 1983 - The Gary Kalpakjian House, aka House on Long Island IV, 52 Westland Drive, Glen Cove NY.
 The Lieb house was moved here around 2010.
 It's the smaller house on the right of the cul-de-sac.
 Photo by Matt Wargo.

 1984 - The George Izenour House, 16 Flying Point Road, Branford CT.
 Photos by Steven Izenhour.
 Sold.
 Columns have been modified, bottom photo.

 1984 - The Alessi Library, aka Library for a House in Northern Italy, Lake Orta, Italy.